obidienttraining/obidientech/README.md

 # obidientech

 #how the application works

-this is just for fun, i will be adding  new features on the app sonnest
+this is just for fun, i will be adding  new features to the app soon